2024 Summer Olympics: Food

 To reduce the environmental impact and climate footprint of the Games, the Olympic venues served twice as much plant-based food as was available in London in 2012 and Rio in 2016.
-Vegan chicken nuggets and vegan hot dogs were served in place of the meat-based variety.
+Vegan chicken nuggets and vegan hot dogs were served in place of the meat-based varieties.
 Venues for spectators served on average two-thirds plant-based meals.
 The Place de la Concorde, the venue that hosted the skateboarding, breakdancing and BMX events, only served plant-based food.
 The football stadiums served 40% plant-based food.
 About 30% of the meals served to athletes in the Olympic Village were plant-based.

-A prior estimate of 13 million meals were served during the Games; with around 40,000 meals each day, 1,200 of those will be Michelin-starred.
-Each day, a boulangerie will bake fresh baguettes and other breads.
+A prior estimate of 13 million meals were served during the Games, with around 40,000 meals served each day, 1,200 of which would be Michelin-starred.
+Each day, a boulangerie would bake fresh baguettes and other breads.
 A 3,500-seat restaurant was constructed for the Games to highlight global cuisine.
 Great Britain's team asked for porridge to be added to the menu, and South Korea's team asked for kimchi.

-Throughout the Games, various athletes and competitors at the Olympic Village complained about certain foods within the accommodation such as eggs and grilled meats not being available in sufficient quantity.
-Some countries also reportedly complained about raw meat being served, and the food issues led many of them to begin to avoid the Olympic Village dining facilities and to eat elsewhere; one example was the British Olympic Association having flown in chefs to take care of the nourishment of British athletes at a location outside the Olympic Village.
+Throughout the Games, various athletes and competitors at the Olympic Village complained about certain foods served at the Village, such as eggs and grilled meats, not being available in sufficient quantity.
+Some countries also reportedly complained about raw meat being served, and the food issues led many of them to begin to avoid the Olympic Village dining facilities and to feed their athletes elsewhere; for example, the British Olympic Association flew in designated chefs to take care of the nourishment of British athletes at a location outside the Olympic Village.